shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ```

 The next step is connecting our PBX to Twilio as a Trunk using their BYOC trunk option.
-There is no direct guide provided by Twilio on how to setup a BYOC trunk especially
+There is no direct guide provided by Twilio on how to set up a BYOC trunk especially
-with asterisk but the process is similar to setting up a Twilio Elastic SIP trunk.
+with asterisk, but the process is similar to setting up a Twilio Elastic SIP trunk.

 Twilio does fortunately provide a good enough guide for setting up an Elastic SIP trunk
 [here][8], from where we can adapt the configuration shared in the "Asterisk Provisioning" section